A residential mortgage loan application being handed across a desk, the record fair lending analysis examines

 How can software help with fair lending compliance?

-Fair lending software like RATA Comply performs statistical analysis including regression testing, BISG proxy analysis, and comparative file review to identify potential disparities in lending decisions.
+Fair lending software like RATA Comply performs statistical analysis including regression testing, BISG proxy analysis, and matched-pair comparative file review to identify potential disparities in lending decisions.
 It uses the same methodologies as FFIEC and CFPB examiners to help institutions find and fix issues proactively.

 Reduce Fair Lending Risk with Confidence